lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 transmission on the LPWAN network.
 The SCHC C/D recomputes the original payload length value.
 The TV is not set, the MO is set to "ignore" and the CDA is "compute-IPv6-length".

-If the payload length needs to be sent, the TV can be set to 0x0000, the MO set to "MSB (16-s)" and the CDA to "LSB (s)".
-The 's' parameter depends on the maximum packet length.
+If the payload length needs to be sent and does not need to be coded in 16 bits, the TV can be set to 0x0000, the MO set to "MSB (16-s)" and the
+CDA to "LSB".
+The 's' parameter depends on the expected maximum packet length.

 On other cases, the payload length field must be sent and the CDA is replaced by "value-sent".